 Both global warming and climate change are effects of man’s nonchalance to the consequences of their actions in the name of advancement and progress.
-The effects of using coal, oil, and gas power plants to power the cities, and of course the emissions of the millions of cars used by people around the world, is no longer negligible as these continue to deposit greenhouse emissions that only continue to warm the Earth.
-Global warming is the effect that comes with the atmosphere having considerable levels of greenhouse gases (such as carbon dioxide (CO2), methane (CH4) or nitrous oxide (N2O)), an abundance of which results in the average temperature of Earth’s surface to increase.
+The effects of using coal, oil, and gas power plants to power the cities, and of course the emissions of the millions of cars used by people around the world, are no longer insignificant as these continue to deposit greenhouse emissions that only continue to warm the Earth.
+Global warming is the effect that comes with the atmosphere having considerable levels of greenhouse gases (such as carbon dioxide (CO2), methane (CH4), or nitrous oxide (N2O)) – an abundance of which results in the average temperature of Earth’s surface to increase.

-On the other hand, climate change is more geared towards the long term – it is the permanent side-effect of global warming wherein the climate of the Earth in some region changes permanently.
+On the other hand, climate change is more geared towards the long term – it is the permanent side-effect of global warming, wherein the climate of the Earth in some region changes permanently.
 Both of them are what’s causing the alarming changes in the Earth’s environmental behavior, most of which have turned for the worse.

 The term global warming was first used in 1975 in a science article by Wallace Broecker, a geochemist from the Lamont-Doherty Geological Observatory of Columbia University.
 The title of the article was "Climatic Change: Are We on the Brink of a Pronounced Global Warming?"